yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 ### .replace() and .replaceAll()

 You can replace some text using the `.replace()` method.
-Let's say you want to change the text To be or not to be to read To code or not to code
+Let's say you want to change the text `To be or not to be` to read `To code or not to code`.

 Let's look at [the documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#syntax)